lgrigoryeva/reservoir_initialization_torch/README.md

-# Learning PDEs for algorithms
+# Reservoir Initialization

 In this repository, there a are two run files:

 1. One file trains an echo state network on discrete-time trajectories of either the Brusselator or Lorenz system.
    This can be done by runnning
    ```
    python main.py
    ```
 2. Having trained an echo state network, one can learn a mapping from the data manifold to the internal states of the network.
    This can be done by running
    ```
    python do_geometric_harmonics.py
    ```